-Thank you for taking the time to review the University of California, Berkeley Annual Fire Safety and Security Report (AFSSR).
-The UC Berkeley AFSSR is provided in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, also known as the Clery Act.
-The AFSSR is part of our ongoing efforts to inform you of the safety programs and services available and the crimes that are reported to UCPD Berkeley local police partners and our Campus Security Authorities (CSAs).
-It also contains information about proactive steps you can take to help maintain a safe and secure campus for everyone.
+Thank you for taking the time to review the University of California, Berkeley Annual Security and Fire Safety Report (ASFSR).
+The UC Berkeley ASFSR is provided in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, also known as the Clery Act.
+The ASFSR is part of our ongoing efforts to inform you of the safety programs and services available and the crimes that are reported to the university.
+It also contains information about proactive steps you can take to help maintain a safe and secure campus.

-This past year, we have taken several steps to enhance our AFSSR and compliance with other components of the Jeanne Clery Act and the Higher Education Opportunity Act of 1990.
-As a result of an across-campus initiative, we hired an external consultant to conduct an audit of our reporting processes.
+This past year, we have taken several steps to enhance our ASFSR and compliance with other components of the Jeanne Clery Act and the Higher Education Opportunity Act of 1990.
 Our efforts to enhance our process have resulted in some changes to the report this year.
 You will find more in-depth information about crime on campus including appropriate campus security policy statements.
-The AFSSR also explains programs and services UC Berkeley offers to inform students and community members about safety on campus.
+The ASFSR also explains programs and services UC Berkeley offers to inform students and community members about safety on campus.